 Best Practices and up to the minute news on Customer Experience Management and Service Excellence

-The Microsoft 2020 Global State of Customer Service report says the large majority of consumers (89 percent) want companies to reach out to them for input.
+Microsoft’s Global State of Customer Service report says that most consumers (89 percent) want companies to contact them for input.
 Another half believe that it’s “very important” to provide feedback to businesses.
 Sixty-four percent said they appreciate when businesses ask for input.

 Consumers want to communicate with you, and it’s important you tune in.
 Most businesses that see year-over-year growth (80 percent) use customer surveys to gauge guest experience.
 Just don’t go too far, as 41 percent of consumers said they’re less likely to participate in a survey if they’ve already given feedback to the business.

-When done correctly feedback surveys provide valuable insights into what you’re doing well and where you can improve.
-By actively seeking and listening to guest feedback, you can identify and address issues that may have a negative impact on guest satisfaction.
+When done correctly, feedback surveys provide valuable insights into what you’re doing well and where you can improve.
+You can identify and address issues that may hurt guest satisfaction by actively seeking and listening to guest feedback.
 Happy guests are more likely to return and recommend the hotel to others.

 There are a few different platforms you could use: